 The U.S. is in the midst of a severe substance use epidemic.
-More than 100,000 Americans died of a drug overdose from May 2020 to April 2021, almost 29% more from the year before.
+It's killed hundreds of thousands of Americans.
 More than 250 people in the U.S. die this way, on average, every day.

 If you or a loved one is in recovery from opioid addiction, you may have benefited from something called harm reduction.
 And if you’re not yet there, it could save your life.